What Is Sustainability?

 For IHS, sustainability means:

-- The long-term management of our facilities and operations in a manner that ensures that IHS planning, practices, and operations reduce our impact on the environment.
+- The long-term management of our facilities and operations in a manner that reduces our impact on the environment.

-- To provide a safe and healthy environment for IHS staff, visitors, and patients.
+- A safe and healthy environment for IHS staff, visitors, and patients.

 - Partnering with Tribes to develop sustainable communities.